 Not all lubes are created equally, or for any one individual.
 Think about what the lube is made of and, importantly, what may irritate your skin in terms of ingredients.
 Also be mindful of how it is applied, what container it comes in, and whether it is made of all natural ingredients or synthetic.

-Small sachets are great for stashing in your backpack or hydration vest for on-the-run application, but they can leak (and, you know, single use plastic and all that).
+Small sachets are great for stashing in your backpack or hydration pack for on-the-run application, but they can leak (and, you know, single use plastic and all that).
 Tubs are great for pre-application in your bathroom, but not great for sharing (think about it – your hands in the pot, to your nethers, back to pot… who wants to share that?!).

 Aerosol application is great for sharing, but requires a lube solution that includes synthetics and chemical additives.
 A solid bar of lube is great for the no-leak factor and small size for easy pack away, but again the caring is in the not sharing, given direct contact with all sorts of bodily bits.